pingcap/tidb/docs/design/2021-10-20-table-attributes.md

 #### Drop Clause
 + For the drop table operation, the attributes will be deleted once the GC has finished
-+ For the drop partition operation, the attributes will be deleted immediately
++ For the drop schema and partition operation, the attributes will be deleted immediately

 #### Truncate Clause
 + For the truncate table operation, both table range and partition range of attributes will be updated.